polterguy/magic.data.cql/README.md

 RDBMS slots in usage, except of course it open a connection towards a NoSQL database such as Cassandra or ScyllaDB, and returns the result of executing your SQL towards a keyspace within that cluster.

-## Alternative file system services
+## Alternative system services

 The adapter also contains alternative file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use it interchangeable as a _"virtual file system"_ for cases where you want to have 100% stateless magic instances, which is important if you're using Magic in a Kubernetes cluster or something similar, load balancing invocations, virtually resolving towards your virtual file system.
 If you take this path you'll have to configure your _"appsettings.json"_ file such as illustrated further down in this document.
+The project also contains a log implementation service you can use that will create log entries in a CQL based storage of your choice.
+See below for details about how to configure this.

 ## Configuration